-The proposal of the Whale Sanctuary in the South Atlantic is co-sponsored by the Governments of Argentina, Brazil, South Africa and Uruguay, with the support of International Whaling Commission (IWC) members, viewing to reassert conservation interests in the light of the growing and highly qualified regional contribution towards research, in addition to the undeniable economic interest of many developing countries in the reinforcement of sustainable non-lethal and non-extractive uses of whales.
+The proposal of the South Atlantic Whale Sanctuary is co-sponsored by the Governments of Argentina, Brazil, Gabon, South Africa and Uruguay, with the support of International Whaling Commission (IWC) members, with a view to reassert biodiversity conservation interests in light of the growing and highly qualified regional contribution towards research, in addition to the undeniable economic interest of many developing countries in the reinforcement of sustainable non-lethal and non-extractive uses of whales.

 The prospect of creating a South Atlantic Whale Sanctuary began at the 50th Meeting of the IWC (IWC-50), held in the Sultanate of Oman in 1998, when Brazil stated its intention to propose the establishment of a Whale Sanctuary in the South Atlantic Ocean.
-Since that meeting, many consultations have been held in order to ensure that the proposed Sanctuary would be socially, economically and scientifically useful for the peoples of the South Atlantic coastal States, and would contemplate the widest possible array of regional interests.
+Since that meeting, many consultations have been held in order to ensure that the proposed Sanctuary would encompass ecologically meaningful areas to improve the protection of South Atlantic whale stocks, while also socially, economically and scientifically useful for the peoples of the South Atlantic coastal States, contemplating the widest possible array of regional interests.
 The proposal was first evaluated at the IWC 53, in 2001, in the United Kingdom.
 Later, Argentina, South Africa and Uruguay joined Brazil as co-sponsors of the Proposal.
 At IWC 64, held in Panama in 2012, Argentina, Brazil, South Africa and Uruguay, requested a new evaluation of the proposal.
-The amendment to the International Convention for the Regulation of Whaling (ICRW) Scheduledid not achieve the necessary three-quarters of Member-States votes.
-The proposal, however, was supported by a clear majority of Member States, reaching 64% of the required votes.
+The amendment to the International Convention for the Regulation of Whaling (ICRW) Schedule did not achieve the necessary three-quarters of Member-States votes.
+The proposal, however, was supported by a clear majority of Member States, reaching 64% of the votes.
+More recently, Gabon has joined as co-sponsored of the current Proposal.

 The present document is a revised version of the original proposal and summarizes the arguments that support the establishment of the Sanctuary.
-Its structure was revised to incorporate discussions made by Member States, as well as the IWC Scientific Committee, and other independent scientists, natural resource and government managers from within and outside the region.
+Its structure was revised to incorporate discussions made by Member States, as well as the IWC Scientific Committee, and other independent scientists, natural resources and government managers from within and outside the region.

-It is useful to recall that Article V of the ICRW contains provisions under which the IWC may amend the Schedule by adopting regulations with respect to the conservation and use of whales, including the designation of sanctuary areas.
+It is important to recall that Article V of the ICRW contains provisions under which the IWC may amend the Schedule by adopting regulations with respect to the conservation and use of whales, including the designation of sanctuary areas.
 These areas may be used for a variety of purposes, especially those regarding research, management and conservation.

-Up to the present, the IWC has adopted three whale sanctuaries, two of which are still in force.
+Until today, the IWC has adopted three whale sanctuaries, two of which are still in force.
 In 1948, at its first meeting, the Commission suggested that parts of the IWC management areas I and VI designated in 1938 as a sanctuary by the International Whaling Conference in London should maintain such status.
-The designated Sanctuary had the purpose of protecting whales in part of their Antarctic feeding grounds, which had not previously been subjected to pelagic whaling.
+The designated sanctuary had the purpose of protecting whales from commercial hunting in part of their Antarctic feeding grounds, which had not previously been subjected to pelagic whaling.
 Its boundaries encompassed the Southern Ocean south of 40°S between 70°W and 160°W. That Sanctuary was maintained until 1955.